MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/authentication-consent.md

 The [Microsoft identity platform endpoint](https://docs.microsoft.com/azure/active-directory/develop/v2-overview) can authenticate work or school accounts from Azure Active Directory (AAD) and personal Microsoft accounts (MSA), such as hotmail.com, outlook.com, and msn.com.

+The Azure AD credentials function much the same way as MSA credentials, but they are governed by organizations.
+For example, all @microsoft.com email addresses are controlled by Microsoft IT admins, so that they can set individual user permissions and can control the way users log into various platforms (e.g. require Two-Factor Authentication).

+Here are some of the reasons that either you or users of your application might sign in with Azure AD credentials:

+- Additional control over whether past employees can access Microsoft Advertising accounts.
+If a person leaves a company their Microsoft Advertising access can be removed by the Azure AD admin.
+As before the user could be manually deleted from Microsoft Advertising.
+- Auditing and agency-wide policies over who has access to customer's accounts.
+Some companies have corporate authentication mandates, where they discourage or even forbid their employees from accessing company information using personal accounts.
+External auditors sometimes rule the use of personal accounts to access company information as non-compliant.
+- Avoid confusion and unexpected conflicts between work, school, and personal accounts.
+Without an explicit Azure AD option some users might create personal accounts without realizing this is what they are doing, leading to confusion between their accounts down the road.
+- Users who have an email address in the Azure AD domain will not be able to use Microsoft Advertising with a personal identity.

 > [!TIP]
 > To get access and refresh tokens for your Microsoft Advertising user and make your first service call using the Bing Ads API, see the [Quick Start](get-started.md#quick-start) sample.